Here’s another wine with an awesome price tag that is not only delicious, but is readily available everywhere.

 Australia is more than a one trick pony country, to be sure.
 As a Canadian, I should not be surprised by this; after all, we Canadians are familiar with such stereotypes.
 We all make ice wine, live in igloos and work as lumberjacks – not.

-So, clear your heads of stereotypical misconceptions and accept it; Australia encompasses all varieties of macro-climates including alpine, desert, mediterranean and Bordeaux type maritime environments.
-And yes, while the Shiraz, GSM and other blends are to die for – along with the ‘stickies’ – Australia is just as adept at cool climate varieties and wines – using Chardonnay, Semillon and in this case, Riesling.
+In fact, Australia encompasses all major macro-climates – including alpine, desert, Mediterranean and Bordeaux style, maritime environments.
+And yes, while the Shiraz, GSM and reds are to die for, Australia is just as adept at cool climate, white varieties such as Chardonnay, Semillon and in this case, Riesling.

 This Eden Valley winery was first established in 1847 by Joseph Gilbert, an Englishman who jumped at the chance to sail to a new life and 15,000 acres of land just 40 km outside of Adelaide in South Australia.

-The palate is dry with high acidity, medium alcohol and medium plus flavours of pink grapefruit, bergamot, lemon zest, white pear, a bit of clover honey and more petrol.
-The finish is a solid medium plus.
+The palate is dry and juicy with flavours of pink grapefruit, bergamot, lemon zest, white pear, and a touch of clover honey.

 WSET Very Good and a great deal at only C$20++.
 It’s well known and commercially available everywhere, but organic, biodynamic and delicious.
 You could even age it if you want to for about 5 years because of the acidity.

 I recommend, however, that you enjoy it now!
 You can buy it at 46 of the BC Liquor Stores and many of the privates- and this wine is also shipped to the UK, Europe, USA and rest of Canada.